1991 24 Hours of Le Mans: Finish and post-race

+Michael Schumacher finished fifth for the Team Sauber Mercedes, before joining Formula One.

 Their concerns were realised at 12:50pm: Ferté was given an urgent radio call to immediately pit, as the engine temperature was spiralling.
 Once at the pits, the pitcrew clustered around feverishly.
 Several attempts to restart the engine created big clouds of white smoke, pointing to a major problem.
 As the starter motor and waterpump were replaced, the three-lap lead evaporated, and a big cheer went up in the grandstand opposite when Weidler's Mazda shrieked past into the lead at 1:05.
 Ferté finally left at 1:28, but only managed one lap before returning to the pits.
 After leading for almost 17 hours, it was a broken alternator bracket, a proverbial “$1 part”, that allowed the waterpump belt to come off.
 Without its water-cooling, the engine got cooked and their race was done.

 Weidler came in at 2pm to hand over to Herbert.
 The German was weary but exuberant.

 "It's unbelievable.
 There's nothing wrong with the car, no problem at all, just tyre changes, petrol and go.
 We were driving very hard during the night and yesterday, but now we're backing off a little bit.
 We can go quicker if we have to, but the drivers are a little bit tired, so we take a bit more care.
 But we have no problems, the gearbox is perfect.
 I've done my job now."

 Behind them the three Jaguars, being driven by Jones, Fabi and Nielsen, were unable to push any harder to close the gap.
 Herbert pitted for his last stop at 3:41 to run to the finish.
 Once again, the spectators invaded the track preventing the cars from taking the chequered flag.

 Despite TWR having their most reliable run at Le Mans, the team came away without a victory.
 The three cars finished 2-3-4 all two laps apart, led home by the IMSA car of Jones/Boesel/Ferté two laps behind the Mazda.
 Despite running very hot in the final two hours, Kreutzpointner brought the surviving Sauber-Mercedes home in fifth, having lost a place in the final hour.
 To cap a great weekend for Mazda, their second car came home in sixth (having only lost a quarter-hour in the morning replacing a driveshaft) and the third, older, car in eighth.
 Between them was the Joest Porsche, having had a frustrating race putting up with water leaks, and nine stops to replace coolant.
 In the swansong for the 962, with the Kremer and Brun cars filling out the top-10.
 The Cougar of Migault/Robert/Raulet was 11th, while the final classified car in 12th, and only Category 1 finisher, was the Fedco Spice, fully 36 laps and almost 500 km behind the winners.